SetMatchGames/squad/docs/papers/squad-paper.md

 games (software?), following the principle that *contribution and curation are sufficient for progress*.

+This is a system for coordination for situations which want to accept many answers as the "right answer" Not like accounting but more like art.
+The system intends to allow many solutions to exist and for people to coordinate around their style of the "right answer".
+It's almost the opposite of a blockchain that looks for a single consensus.
+We do still want to mix that with an accounting system to create the economic incentives.

 In this paper, we
 1. outline the opportunity we see in game design and balance,
 1. propose a cryptoeconomic mechanism to capture that opportunity,